Seattle Pedestrian Accident Lawyers

 • Pedestrians are required to abide by traffic control signals and devices, like stop signs and stop lights.
 RCW 46.61.050

-• Where there are no sidewalks, pedestrians are required to walk facing traffic on the left side of the road or on the shoulder, facing traffic.
+• Where there are no sidewalks, pedestrians must walk facing traffic on the left side of the road or the shoulder, facing traffic.
 RCW 46.61.250

 • Pedestrians crossing at a point other than at an intersection are required to yield the right of way to vehicles.
 RCW 46.61.240

-If your accident occurred while you were violating any of the laws applying to pedestrians, that fact can be used to establish that your own negligence contributed to the accident.
+If your accident occurred while violating any of the laws applying to pedestrians, that fact can be used to establish that your negligence contributed to the accident.

 • Washington State applies a standard of comparative negligence in accident cases.